Elvis operator

-In certain computer programming languages, the Elvis operator, often written ?:, is a binary operator that returns its first operand if that operand evaluates to a true value, and otherwise evaluates and returns its second operand.
-This is identical to a short-circuit or with "last value" semantics.
-The notation of the Elvis operator was inspired by the ternary conditional operator, ? : since the Elvis operator expression A ?: B is approximately equivalent to the ternary conditional A ?
+In certain computer programming languages, the Elvis operator, often written ?:, is a binary operator that evaluates its first operand and returns it if its value is logically true (according to a language-dependent convention, in other words, a truthy value), and otherwise evaluates and returns its second operand.
+The second operand is only evaluated if it is to be returned (short-circuit evaluation).
+The notation of the Elvis operator was inspired by the ternary conditional operator, ? :, since the Elvis operator expression A ?: B is approximately equivalent to the ternary conditional expression A ?
 A : B.

 The name "Elvis operator" refers to the fact that when its common notation, ?:, is viewed sideways, it resembles an emoticon of Elvis Presley with his signature hairstyle.

-A similar operator is the null coalescing operator, where the boolean truth check is replaced with a check for non-null instead.
-This is usually written ??, and can be seen in languages like C#.
+A similar operator is the null coalescing operator, where the boolean truth(iness) check is replaced with a check for non-null instead.
+This is usually written ??, and can be seen in languages like C# or Dart.